captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ## CHERYL:
 Nope!
 ---
 Not at all not one bit.
 ---
-I am not insulted.
----
 ## LISSETTE:
 Yeah OK.